Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

 0552
 added new item in IRepository named ICoverTypeRepository.cs

-0822
+2022-11-22
+0832
-corrected small errors for connecting the button added the view file in the Admin folder of views
+corrected small errors for connecting the button  and  added the view file in the Admin folder of views

+0834
+added content om covertype.cs & added 2properties of id and name as same as category.cs